Cold sores & Fever blisters –

 2) What causes cold sores / fever blisters?

-The causative agent of these sores (not to be confused with factors that trigger actual outbreaks) is the herpes simplex virus.
-In most cases, however, it's not the type of "herpes" that you're probably thinking of right now.
+The causative agent of these sores (not to be confused with factors that trigger actual outbreaks View the list.) is the herpes simplex virus.
+But in most cases, what has caused your lesion is not the type of “herpes” that probably first comes to mind.

 Most cold sores are caused by Herpes Simplex – Type 1.

 - Herpes simplex virus – Type 1.
 (HSV1)

-Herpes type 1 generally only infects those body tissues that lie "above the waistline" and it's this virus that causes cold sores in the majority of cases.
+Herpes type 1 generally only infects body tissues that lie “above the waistline,” and primarily just those that compose the orofacial area.

 - Herpes simplex virus – Type 2.
 (HSV2)